Strike Rate Calculator

 Dot Ball Percentage

 Dot ball percentage is crucial in limited-overs cricket.
-For batters, a lower dot ball percentage is desirable.
-For bowlers, a higher dot ball percentage creates pressure.
 In T20 internationals, the average dot ball percentage is around 35-40%.